John Comaroff: Career

 Comaroff has conducted most of his field research in South Africa.
 From 1969 to 1970 he spent 19 months studying society, culture, politics, and law among the Barolong boo Ratshidi, part of the Tswana chiefdoms along the South Africa-Botswana Borderland.
 From 1972 to 1973, he went back to the Mafeking District, of the Barolong boo Ratshidi, for supplementary research on society and culture for filming Heal the Whole Man, which looks at healing and other religious practices of the Barolong boo Ratshidi.
 He then focused his research on the social and cultural aspects of economic development of the Barolong in Botswana for 15 months in 1974 and 1975.
 From 1977 to 1978 for three months, he focused on this group again but looked at the rise of agrarian capitalism.
 During the summers of 1990–1998, Comaroff returned to South Africa to conduct research in various places such as Bophuthatswana, better known as the North West Province.
 From 1999 to 2001, he again studied in the North West Province, looking at occult-related violence.
 He researched this topic for 15 months.
 Then from 2002 to 2001, he studied crime and policing in this area.
-During 2005–2010 he did comparative research on the ways in which ethnic identity and cultural property have become commoditized, focusing on the Tswana and San peoples as case studies.
+In 2005–2010 he did comparative research on the ways in which ethnic identity and cultural property have become commodified, focusing on the Tswana and San peoples as case studies.

 Comaroff joined the American Bar Foundation in 1991 as a research fellow until 2012.
 He is no longer an affiliated scholar at the American Bar Foundation.

 Since 2009, Comaroff has worked on the project Ethnicity Inc., follow-up research being conducted in connection with the Comaroffs' book Ethnicity Inc. The project focuses on why ethnic groups have become increasingly like corporations, why culture has become more like intellectual property, and what about the contemporary world has made it that way.

-In 2012 the Comaroffs published a book, Theory from the South, which explores the way in which research conducted in Africa helps us to understand emerging patterns in global economy and society.
+In 2012 the Comaroffs published a book, Theory from the South, about how research conducted in Africa helps us understand emerging patterns in global economy and society.

 John and Jean Comaroff spent 34 years teaching at the University of Chicago.
-In 2012, he and Jean Comaroff took teaching positions at Harvard University.
+In 2012, they took teaching positions at Harvard University.